-- Avoid hazardous manual handing operations, "so far as is reasonably practicable" - Assess any hazardous manual handling operations that cannot be avoided Reduce the risk of injury, so far as is reasonably practicable a) Manual Handling Risk Assessment
+- Avoid hazardous manual handing operations, "so far as is reasonably practicable" - Assess any hazardous manual handling operations that cannot be avoided - Reduce the risk of injury, so far as is reasonably practicable a) Manual Handling Risk Assessment

-The responsible person, the Headteacher or their delegated member of staff is responsible for the following:
+The responsible person, the Headteacher/Principal or their delegated member of staff is responsible for the following:

-- Manual handling risk assessments will be completed for moving loads that cannot be avoided (see appendix HS16/HS16a/HS16b). - Information, instruction and training will be provided to employees. - Wherever possible the load to be moved will be reduced e.g. is it possible to split the load into smaller units? - Use appropriate equipment for reducing the need for manual handling, e.g., trolleys to eliminate/or reduce the risk of injury.
+- Manual handling risk assessments will be completed for moving loads that cannot be avoided.
+These can be dynamic risk assessments as required. - Information, instruction and training will be provided to employees. - Wherever possible the load to be moved will be reduced e.g. is it possible to split the load into smaller units? - Use appropriate equipment for reducing the need for manual handling, e.g., trolleys to eliminate/or reduce the risk of injury.

-The following guidelines should not be exceeded and each individual must be aware of their own physical capabilities and should not attempt to move any object that is beyond their capabilities.
+The following guidelines should not be exceeded, and each individual must be aware of their own physical capabilities and should not attempt to move any object that is beyond their capabilities.

-· For men and women
+• For men and women

-Force to stop or start the load Men 20kg, Women 15kg

-Sustained force to keep the load in motion Men 10 kg, Women 7 kg
+Force to stop or start the load Men 20kg, Women 15kgSustained force to keep the load in motion Men 10 kg, Women 7 kgManual handling problems often come from poor workplace environmen

 Manual handling problems often come from poor workplace environment or job design.
 Hazardous activities include:

-- ★ Lifting heavy or awkward loads

-- → Using excessive force
+- Lifting heavy or awkward loads - Using excessive force

-- ★ Repeated handling of heavy loads

-- → Poor posture and twisting when handling
+- Repeated handling of heavy loads - Poor posture and twisting when handling